• About Christine Cochrane

 02 Tuesday Feb 2016

-Posted by Christine Cochrane in Blogging on, Cancer challenge
+Posted Blogging on, Cancer challenge

-I have finally gone down the road of the smartphone.
+inI have finally gone down the road of the smartphone.
 After years of thinking my 2006 Nokia was small, neat and just what I needed (all I do is text, isn’t it?), I finally decided a girl on chemotherapy deserves better.
 The tingling in my finger tips which is a side-effect of chemo made the tiny buttons hard to manage and I couldn’t read all the cheerful, quirky emoticons people were sending me.
 The final nudge came from a (younger) friend who looked at the Nokia and remarked that she never thought I’d have a phone like that.
 I explained that I used a tablet at home and didn’t want to be welded to a smartphone on the street like the rest of the population.
 But then I thought again, and decided it was treat time.

 Three phone shops later I was well served in O2.
 They had seats, for example, and an assistant who didn’t look as if he was dressed like someone from the planet Zog.
 He didn’t talk from a pre-learned script, and explained the twenty or so different tarrifs without being in the least condescending.
 I came out with a sleek new phone and have now moved on from ‘Pay as you Go.’